 - Adults who have never worked because they were born with a disability or other medical condition that kept them from working

 Most people are aware of the SSDI program because they see their SSDI insurance payments noted in the “deductions” section of their paychecks.
-However, they may not be aware of the SSI program and that they may qualify for it even if they can’t receive SSDI because they didn’t work enough or have never worked due to a disability.
+However, they may not be aware of the SSI program and that they may qualify for it.
+Even if they can’t receive SSDI because they didn’t work enough or have never worked due to a disability, there are still benefits available.

 Personal Injury Lawyer Near Me 828.286.3866